MTouthang/Articles101/markdown.md

      [Learn Code Online](https://web.learncodeonline.in/ "LCO")

 10. **Images**
-    Image can be added by starting with exclamation mark (!) followed by sqaure bracket with the image title and parethesis with the image path or link.
+    Image can be added by starting with exclamation mark (!) followed by square bracket with the image title and parenthesis with the image path or link.
     After the link path optional image title can be put surrounded with quotation mark (") with one space, on mouse over the image link will pop out.

     ```md